A Hybrid Supervised and Self-Supervised Graph Neural Network for Edge-Centric Applications: Materials and methods

 Figure \ref{fig:message}, shows the message-passing process involved in the \emph{NEAConv} layer.
 The information of each target node $i,j \in \mathcal{G}'_{i,j}$ is updated through the attention mechanism described in Figure \ref{fig:message}.
 For a given node $j$, the algorithm initially projects the tokenized features of the node $\widetilde{\mathbf{X}}'_{j}$ and those of all the pattern $\widetilde{\mathbf{X}}'_{\mathcal{G}'_{i,j}}$ into three new spaces with the same dimension as the original.

-These nonlinear projections are performed by three separate perceptrons, each consisting of a linear layer followed by a sigmoid activation: The query vector $\mathbf{Q}$ is generated from the concatenation of the target node features $\widetilde{\mathbf{X}}'_{j}$ and, when available, the edge features $\mathbf{E}'_{\mathcal{G}'_{i,j}}$, capturing the relevance of the target node within the context of its surrounding neighborhood.
+These nonlinear projections are performed by three separate perceptrons, each consisting of a linear layer followed by a sigmoid activation.
+Because the propagated information comes exclusively from first-order neighbours rather than from an ordered sequence, the incoming messages are intrinsically unsorted; therefore, no positional encoding is applied.
+The query vector $\mathbf{Q}$ is generated from the concatenation of the target node features $\widetilde{\mathbf{X}}'_{j}$ and, when available, the edge features $\mathbf{E}'_{\mathcal{G}'_{i,j}}$, capturing the relevance of the target node within the context of its surrounding neighborhood.
 The key vector $\mathbf{K}$ is derived from the source nodes' features $\widetilde{\mathbf{X}}'_{\mathcal{G}'_{i,j}}$, encoding essential information about the source nodes to be compared with the query vector.
 The value vector $\mathbf{V}$, also generated from the source nodes' features $\widetilde{\mathbf{X}}'_{\mathcal{G}'_{i,j}}$, carries the information that will be propagated to the target node.
 The vector weight $\mathbf{w}$ which represents the importance of each source node's information for the target node, is calculated as:

 where $\mathbf{Q} \odot \mathbf{K}$ represents the element-wise (Hadamard) product of the two tensors.
 This vector $\mathbf{w}$ is then normalized using a \textit{softmax} function.
 The normalized vector $\mathbf{w}$ is then used to construct the new representation $\widehat{\mathbf{X}}'_{j}$ of the central node, through the weighted combination of the representations $\mathbf{V}$ of the neighboring nodes.
 The \textit{update function} concatenates the aggregated messages: